Prosopis pubescens, Prosopis velutina, Prosopis glandulosa

-The mesquites have largely thwarted any attempt at control, including, for instance, planned burns, herbicides or physical removalall methods that mean high cost and potential environmental damage.
+The mesquites have largely thwarted any attempt at control, including planned burns, herbicides or physical removal – all methods with a high cost and potential environmental damage.

-For instance, “Fire has been used as a management tool to control mesquite distribution for decades” said Wilson and his associates.
+“Fire has been used as a management tool to control mesquite distribution for decades” said Wilson and his associates.
 However, one authority “determined that within 5 years of a fire in southern Arizona [mesquite] biomass [the total dry weight of the mesquite population] had attained preburn levels.”
-The mesquites may succumb to frequently repeated burns but so do the native grasses, making way for imported invasive species such as the extremely aggressive Lehmann lovegrass.
+Mesquites may succumb to frequently repeated burns but so do native grasses, making way for imported invasive species such as the extremely aggressive Lehmann lovegrass.

 Herbicides, usually applied by aircraft, have also been used for decades in attempts to control the mesquites.
 However, “To completely remove mesquite or at least limit its spread in open rangeland using herbicides only, multiple treatments are required; otherwise, the long-term viability of mesquite seeds and their abundance with the seed bank would ensure continual recruitment,” said Wilson and associates.
 Moreover, “These multiple applications could create adverse side effects to rangeland species diversity and biomass… With the attendant costs of herbicides and aerial application over large areas, a viable long-term management strategy using only herbicides may be impractical.”